-You probably already know this, but Sennheiser is a brand with a lot of prestige.
+Sennheiser is a brand with an impressive heritage.
 Founded in 1945, it began as a manufacturer of microphones before soon expanding into other areas of audio.
 It can comfortably claim to make some of the best headphones, so it's well worth looking out for a Sennheiser deal.

-So, whether you're after sporty earbuds for running and the gym, a premium pair for travelling, or a high-end pair of noise-cancellers for home listening, you'll find something to satisfy you below.
+So, whether you're after sporty earbuds for running and the gym, a premium pair for travelling, or some of the best noise-cancelling headphones for home listening, you'll find something to satisfy you below.